Oakwoo/seed-emulator/examples/basic/A36_Nvidia_MPS/MPS_Tutorial.md

 we check the kernel information about these 5 processes using `nvidia-smi` again.
-Type displayed as ?C? for Compute Process, while the type ?M+C? shows that all the processes are running under the scheduling of MPS.
+We can find the running MPS server, which is displayed as type "C" for Compute Process, and 5 running ./MPS_test processes where the type "M+C" indicates that all the processes are being scheduled by MPS.
 ```shell-script
 $ nvidia-smi
 Sat Mar 15 21:36:13 2025